turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

 - State which parts come from the theory, which case facts require external historical or empirical support, and which conclusions are application-level inferences.
+- In historical cases, separate structural genesis, articulation, sacralization, institutionalization, and later reproduction.
+Distinguish endogenous mythology formation from evidence of purposive construction; do not infer an engineer from cultural fit or infer control from an engineer's intention.
+Also separate historical cause, present affective classification, and avowed reason.
 - Use full human-readable document and section titles so the analysis can be audited.
 Treat prompt logs as provenance, not theory authority or evidence.
 - Preserve vivid originating terms, judgments, examples, and analogies while